This week I am using an HTP tig welder. It is the Invertig 221H model AC DC tig welder and one of the settings on this TIG welder is AC frequency.

 Frequencies like 5000hz may seem unnecessary for the average user but there are segments of the welding industry like tube mills that are discovering that increased AC frequency translates directly into increased travel speed....and that means increased production. and that means more $$$$$.

-Most welders like me and you will never have the need to tig weld with frequencies of 5000hz.
+Most welders like you and me will never have the need to tig weld with frequencies of 5000hz.
 And besides, the high pitch whine at high frequencies like that is very annoying.

 You really need good quality tungsten at 400hz.